 Tree care is an exciting path with great potential leading to a rewarding career among the highest salaries in horticulture.

 As a plant healthcare specialist, you are much more involved with client interaction.

 Students that want to focus on arboriculture should do the following three things:

 Work for BYU Grounds on the Tree and/or the Pest crews

-- Attend the Tree Care Industry Association (TCIA) conference in addition to Student Career Days.
+- Attend the Tree Care Industry Association (TCIA) conference in addition to participating in the National Collegiate Landscape Competition.

-Students that quickly begin their work in arboriculture can often become certified arborists soon after their graduation.
+Students that gain experience in arboriculture can often become certified arborists soon after their graduation.
 Some companies that you should look into for internships are Bartlett Tree Experts and Davey.